carldgosselin/build-a-stock-price-indicator/020 - Capstone Project - Report.md

 - _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_

 Yes, the model and solution does meet my expectations.
 Honestly, I'm just happy that I applied a machine learning algorithm to stock data.
 However, I do realize that using simple machine learning algorithms such as linear regression and knn by themselves won't make me a rich man.
 These may have worked in the 70s but I'm realizing that today's market is much too efficient to make money on basic machine learning algorithms.
-I think the main reason why simple algorithms does cut it anymore is that too many people are looking at the data in the same manner.
+I think the main reason why simple algorithms doesn't cut it anymore is that too many people are looking at the data in the same manner.
 Therefore, if too many players are using the same strategies to win in a zero-sum game, that strategy becomes useless.
-In today's market, I would think that the market is one by the people, or companies, that collect and analyze data in unique and creative ways in addition to having the fastest connection and servers to the market.
+In today's market, I would think that the market is won by the people, or companies, that collect and analyze data in unique and creative ways in addition to having the fastest connection and servers to the market.

 ### Improvement